 Dialogue Marketing, Inc.

-Dialogue Marketing is a customer management expert that employs the talents, skills, and expertise of a dedicated and professional staff on behalf of their clients.
-They recruit the top talent in marketing, inside sales, sales management, and IT development.
-With millions of dollars invested in their telephony system alone, and three fully redundant contact centers throughout the United States, they have done the homework necessary to deliver dependable results to their clients across a number of industries.
+Dialogue Marketing is a customer management expert that employs the top talent in marketing, inside sales, sales management, and IT development.
+With millions of dollars invested in their telephony system alone, and three fully redundant contact centers throughout the United States, they have the infrastructure and experience necessary to deliver dependable results to their clients across a number of industries.

-Dialogue Marketing provides near real-time access to call recordings 24x7 to internal leadership and clients alike via their browser based, internet accessible CallPlay system.
+Dialogue Marketing provides near real-time access to call recordings 24/7 to internal leadership and clients alike via their browser based, internet accessible CallPlay system.
 Call scoring is done in Dialogue Marketing’s unique and customizable IMPACT (Interaction Monitoring Performance Assessment Cache Tool) system.